wko1014/RL_Study/README.md

 # RL_Study
-A brief tutorial for basic tabular-based reinforcement learning algorithms.
+A brief tutorial for basic tabular-based (linear) reinforcement learning (RL) algorithms in theory and practice.
+*Deep reinforcement learning algorithms will be uploaded!*